aukletio/Auklet-Agent-C/README.md

 - Ubuntu 16.04
 - Yocto 2.2-r2

-Validated CPU architectures:
+#### Validated CPU architectures:

 - x86-64
 - ARM7
 - ARM64
 - MIPS

-Lastly, don't forget to ensure that your device is connected to the Internet.
+### Networking
+Auklet is built to work in network constrained environments.
+It can operate while devices are not connected to the internet and then upload data once connectivity is reestablished.
+Auklet can also work in non-IP based environments as well.
+For assistance with getting Auklet running in a non-IP based environment contact [hello@auklet.io][mail_auklet].

 ## Quickstart